matryx/nanome-docs/docs/mara/features.md

     - Drawing 2D structures of molecules from SMILES strings.
     - Generating 3D conformers for given molecules.
     - Displaying protein sequences and alignments visually.
-* **Custom Tasks:**
-    - Custom tools can be added to use API endpoints, Python scripts, or database access for specialized tasks.

 ### Chat Input
 <vimg src="mara/chat-input.png" />